elyograg/haproxy-scripts/README.md

 Building the entire gitlab CI infrastructure in Docker was attempted, didn't work.
 Need to learn more before trying that again.

+# Using 0.0.0.0 with QUIC/HTTP3

+If the NIC on your machine has multiple IP addresses, you must use specific IP addresses in the bind lines.
+This is a requirement of the way UDP works, it is not a bug.